ufidon/netpro/labs/lab05/README.md

 ### Task 3: **Search for Shared Files**

-In this task, we will
+In this task, you will
 - 🎏 implement functionality to search for specified shared files on the connected peers.
 - 🎏 handle `search requests` from peers.

-Since each peer maintains a list of known peers (IP and port), port (peer id) only in this simplified lab, to connect to, we can implement a mechanism to ask for a shared file from its connected peers only for simplicity.
+Since each peer maintains a list of known peers (IP and port), port (peer id) only in this simplified lab, to connect to, you can implement a mechanism to ask for a shared file from its connected peers only for simplicity.

 #### Reference Code: